Last updated 14/6/24

 For Example:

-With a floated floor, the individual boards are locked or glued to each other.
+• With a floating floor, the individual boards are locked or glued to each other.
 You don’t glue them to the subfloor.

-With a direct stuck floor, each board gets individually glued to the floor with adhesive.
+• With a direct-stick floor, each board is individually glued to the floor with adhesive.
 The individual boards are not stuck to each other.

-Subfloor Considerations: In any case, if you want to have a flat subfloor, adhesive can be a great way to even up a marginally uneven floor.
-With a floated floor, you must adhere to the supplier’s guidelines, which are far stricter than Australian standards.
+Subfloor Considerations: In any case like floating, if you want to have a flat subfloor.
+Adhesive can be a great way to even up a marginally uneven floor.
+In any case, you must adhere to the supplier’s guidelines, which are far stricter than Australian standards.

 Pros of a Direct Stuck Floor